About the museum

 History

 The National Museum of Lithuania was one of the first public museums to be established in the country.
-Today it has grown to include more than one and a half million exhibit items and eleven museum branches.
-At the Vilnius castle and former military fortress buildings – Gediminas Castle Tower, the Old and New Arsenals, and the Bastion of the Vilnius Defence Wall – visitors are introduced to stages of pre-modern Lithuania’s history.
-Three other branches – the Former Detention House, the House of Signatories and the Kazys Varnelis House–Museum – present more contemporary Lithuanian historical narratives.
+Today it has grown to include more than one and a half million exhibit items and twelve museum branches.
+At the Vilnius castle and former military fortress buildings – The Castellan’s House, Gediminas Castle Tower, the Old and New Arsenals, and the Bastion of the Vilnius Defence Wall – visitors are introduced to stages of pre-modern Lithuania’s history.
+Four other branches – House of Histories, the Former Detention House, the House of Signatories and the Kazys Varnelis House–Museum – present more contemporary Lithuanian historical narratives.
 Finally, the Birthplace of Jonas Basanavičius, the Vincas Kudirka Museum and the Palanga Burgomaster Jonas Šliupas Museum, all located outside of the capital, tell the story of Lithuania’s national rebirth.

 The history of the museum itself is an inseparable part of the development of Lithuanian museum studies.
 These date to 1855, when nobleman and archaeologist Eustachy Tyszkiewicz established the first public museum, the Vilnius Antiquities Museum, to house his personal collection.
 Located in then-closed Vilnius University, the museum opened its doors in 1856.
 And although controlled by Russian czarist authorities, which at the time ruled all of Lithuania, the museum functioned as a public institution that brought together intellectuals and aristocrats concerned with preserving the Grand Duchy of Lithuania’s historical heritage.